What is Type 1 Diabetes?

 In this autoimmune disease, the body's immune system attacks and destroys cells in the pancreas that make insulin.
 People with this disease must inject themselves with insulin, carefully monitor their blood sugar and balance their food intake and exercise.

-For the past two decades, Benaroya Research Institute at Virginia Mason (BRI) has served as a worldwide leader in research to diagnose, prevent, treat and cure type 1 diabetes.
+For the past two decades, Benaroya Research Institute at Virginia Mason (BRI) has served as a worldwide leader in research to diagnose, prevent, treat and cure T1D.
 BRI scientists have accounted for some of the substantial discoveries in the field, including the identification of diabetes susceptibility genes, descriptions of the properties of diabetes-associated immune cells and the development of laboratory and clinical tools to study disease progression and response to therapy.

 Immuno-what?
 Hear the latest from BRI